dpobel/damien.pobel.fr/src/post/apache-rewrite-rules-to-replace-wildcard-based-url-translation-in-ez-publish-3-10-0.md

 </blockquote>

-Wildcard based URL translation is (was...) a very easy to use way to install a kind of simple rewriting rules on a site from eZ Publish almost without technical knowlegde.
+Wildcard based URL translation is (was…) a very easy to use way to install a kind of simple rewriting rules on a site from eZ Publish almost without technical knowlegde.
 I use this feature to shorten long URLs when using [the layout module for specific RSS